 al-Nashiri’s lawyer is a civilian criminal defense attorney from Indianapolis, Richard Kammen, who keeps a small gray stuffed toy marsupial on the defense table and wears a pin depicting a kangaroo where most lawmakers wear their American flag pin.
 “It seems to me he enjoys challenging the government,” Stupple said.

 Supporters of the camp and its practices argue that certain protections of the Third Geneva Convention do not apply to Taliban or Al Qaeda fighters.
 The CIA has admitted al-Nashiri has been subjected to waterboarding, Stupple said.
 “Conditions at GITMO and the U.S.’s approach to justice for detainees remains one of the most hotly debated human rights issues of our generation,” Stupple said.

 To prepare for her post, Stupple has been reading reports from other independent observers, and is studying the Military Commission Rules of Evidence and other academic articles about military justice.

-Stupple will take a commercial flight to Washington, D.C. and then board a military transport jet from Andrews Air Base to Cuba.
+A previously scheduled trip was postponed when Kammen had a scheduling conflict with a capital case.
 She will stay for six days in MASH-style six-person tents and eat at the mess hall with guards and other enlisted personnel.
 “I know there is a Taco Bell and a beach.
 I don’t know if we are allowed to go to the beach.”